Teradata/covalent/v3/platform/markdown-navigator/README.md

   + List of IMarkdownNavigatorItems to be rendered
 + labels?: IMarkdownNavigatorLabels
   + Translated labels
-+ startAt?: IMarkdownNavigatorItem
++ startAt?: IMarkdownNavigatorItem | IMarkdownNavigatorItem[]
-  + Item to jump to
+  + Item or path to jump to
 + compareWith?: IMarkdownNavigatorCompareWith
   + Function used to find startAt item
   + Defaults to comparison by strict equality (===)
 + toolbarColor?: ThemePalette
   + Toolbar color
   + Defaults to 'primary'
-+ docked?: boolean
++ footer:?
+Type<any>;
-  + Whether docked or not.
-  + Defaults to false
+  + Custom component to be used as global footer

 #### Outputs

 + closed: void
   + Event emitted when the close button is clicked.
-+ dockToggled: boolean
++ buttonClicked: ITdFlavoredMarkdownButtonClickEvent
-  + Event emitted when the toggle dock state button is clicked.
+  + Emitted when a button is clicked
-  + Emits current docked state.

 ## Setup